ChrisZ-IT/tshock-terraria-server/README.md

+# About
+What I tired different than the other terraria docker images out there.
+This will automatically pull the latest version of Tshock when you build the new docker image.

 # Build new base image(first time or when new version comes out)
 sudo docker build --tag terraria-tshock --file Dockerfile .